The movement is designed primarily for secondary settings, with adaptable resources that can be tailored to different age groups and school contexts.

 Schools can:

-- Recruit their Young Ambassadors – pupils who demonstrate enthusiasm, empathy and a desire to make a difference, representing a mix of voices, experiences and backgrounds.
+- Recruit their Young Ambassadors – pupils who demonstrate enthusiasm, empathy and a desire to make a difference, representing a diverse mix of voices, experiences and backgrounds.

 Impact and Benefits